AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-view.md

 1. Navigate to the [!DNL AEM Assets] workspace.

-1. Type the asset name in the search bar and click **[!UICONTROL Generate with Firefly]**.
-The [!DNL Adobe Firefly] screen appears.
+1. Type the asset name in the search bar.
 For example, you can search an asset using the keyword `Bugatti Type 57`.
 When searching for the asset, no results are found because the asset is not present in any of the asset folders.
+To generate assets using AI, click **[!UICONTROL Generate with Firefly]**.
+The [!DNL Adobe Firefly] screen appears.

    ![Firefly integration](assets/firefly-integration.png)